 - Choose File > Import from Archive from the main menu.

 - When prompted, select the archive that you want to import and click Open.

 Publish or Perish will then load the searches and their data from the archive and merge them into your existing search tree.
 While merging, Publish or Perish applies the following rules:

 - If an incoming search is the same as an existing search, the existing search is overwritten if the incoming data are newer.
 If the incoming data are older than the existing data, no change is made.

 - If an incoming search has no counterpart in the existing tree, it is simply added to the tree.

 - If an incoming folder is already present in the existing tree, its contents are merged with the existing folder's contents.

 - If an incoming folder is not yet present in the existing tree, it is added to the tree and its contents are then processed further.

-During the merge process, Publish or Perish uses internal IDs to track individual queries and folders.
-The purpose of these IDs is to locate the correct queries and folders even if they have been moved to a new location in the existing tree after the data archive was originally exported.
-On occasion, this might cause imported queries or folders to show up in a different location than they were in when originally exported, but that is by design and avoids duplicating the information in the old and the new tree locations.
+During the merge process, Publish or Perish uses internal IDs to track individual searches and folders.
+The purpose of these IDs is to locate the correct searches and folders even if they have been moved to a new location in the existing tree after the data archive was originally exported.
+On occasion, this might cause imported searches or folders to show up in a different location than they were in when originally exported, but that is by design and avoids duplicating the information in the old and the new tree locations.

 Web master of Harzing.com and developer of the Publish or Perish software, among other things.
 He holds BSc and MSc degrees in Electrical Engineering, a PhD in Operations Research, and likes to watch academic life from a safe distance.